Skip to main content

 Specializations

-BullMQ - Enable this for running BullMQ workloads, this requires you to apply Redis Cluster curly braces syntax for the queue names as described here.
+• BullMQ: Enable this for running BullMQ workloads.
+This requires you to apply the hashtag syntax to the queue names as described here.
+If that is not possible for your application, please contact support.

-Sidekiq - Enable this for running Sidekiq workloads, read more.
+• Sidekiq: Enable this for running Sidekiq workloads, read more.

 Cluster Mode

-Connecting to Data Store
+Connecting to a Data Store

 Redis CLI